Hi, my name is Krzysztof (Chris),

 I attended the same secondary and high school in Warsaw, where I spent 6 years.
 Later I studied Computer Science and Maths at the University of Warsaw and got BSc in both.

-So far in my career I haven’t really experienced anything bad yet.
-Only my job at Intel that was a bit disappointing – there was lots of corporate stuff I didn’t like and tasks I was given were quite different to what I was promised during the recruitment process.
+So far in my career, I haven’t really experienced anything bad yet.
+Only my job at Intel that was a bit disappointing – there was lots of corporate stuff I didn’t like and tasks I was given were quite different from what I was promised during the recruitment process.

 LizardFS used to be very very stable, which was its biggest strength.
 The latest release, which added lots of functionality, compromised it a little, that’s why our biggest priority is to fix a couple of bugs that were introduced at that time to bring back the stability.
 Afterward, besides adding new functionalities, I see lots of possibilities to enhance Lizard’s speed and throughput, even though it’s not bad right now in comparison to our competitors.
 More is always better right?